 The lengthy beads dangling from the neck were a typical feature of the 1920s and 1930s.
 The long lines of the beads mimicking the straight geometric lines of the period.

 Earrings of the decade were clip-on or screw-on, an important feature to note if shopping for true vintage.
-The practise of piercing ears dropped dramatically out of favour in first few decades of the 20th century.
+The practice of piercing ears dropped dramatically out of favor in first few decades of the 20th century.
 It was not until the 1950s and 1960s that pierced ears gradually became socially acceptable again.

 1930s Natural Forms